Jean Segura Player Props: Marlins vs. Cardinals

-The Miami Marlins, including Jean Segura and his .378 slugging percentage in past 10 games, including two extra-base hits but no home run), take on starting pitcher Adam Wainwright and the St. Louis Cardinals at LoanDepot park, Tuesday at 1:10 PM ET.
+On Wednesday, Jean Segura (.325 on-base percentage in past 10 games, 52 points above season-long percentage) and the Miami Marlins face the St. Louis Cardinals, whose starting pitcher will be Matthew Liberatore.
+First pitch is at 6:40 PM ET.

-He had a hitless showing in his most recent game (0-for-2) against the Cardinals.
+In his most recent game, he had two hits (going 2-for-3) against the Cardinals.

 Jean Segura Game Info & Props vs. the Cardinals